Want to share this article? Visit our re-post guidelines.

 -Preventative essential oils to deter insects, like lemon eucalyptus

 It’s a good idea to simply keep these items in a backpack or first aid kit that you take along with you anytime you’re going to be spending time outdoors, whether you live in a “tick-heavy” area or not.
 Though the CDC and conventional medicine only recognizes Lyme disease in certain states within the United States, ticks don’t know state or country lines.
 Preparedness is key.

 The best way to avoid tick bites this season is to be educated in prevention and ready to naturally treat tick stings.
 If you do experience a tick attachment, it’s safer to assume that the tick has transmitted Lyme and other pathogens and treat yourself accordingly–with herbs and supplements.
 Though conventional doctors may recommend a course of antibiotics, that only attempts (often unsuccessfully) to cover bacteria transmitted by the tick.
 Ticks also carry parasites, viruses, and other pathogens, so a more comprehensive treatment plan is recommended.

 Don’t be afraid of any outdoor activities, just be sure you’re thinking ahead and wearing long pants and socks, carrying removal devices and essential oils, and packing your emergency post-tick-bite kit.

-If you already know you have Lyme (and co-infections) or if you’re just struggling with chronic health issues and haven’t been able to make much progress, our At-Home Lyme Disease Program can support you.
+If you already know you have Lyme (and co-infections) or if you’re just struggling with chronic health issues and haven’t been able to make much progress, my At-Home Program can support you.
 It covers drainage, parasites, mold, teeth, pathogens, detox, EMFs, sleep, Lyme disease and much more, with easy-to-follow protocols and informative videos.
 There’s also a private Facebook group for support if you have questions.
-Read more about the At-Home Lyme Disease Program.
+Read more about the At-Home Program.

 Whether you’re working with or without a practitioner, this is a great resource.